rafimrfdn/nixos-p50/README.md

 ## How to use this flake repo?

-> Make sure to istall Install home manager fist
+> Make sure to install Install home manager fist

 1. Clone it.
 1. Change the `hardware-configuration.nix` as your system created.